-POWER SYSTEM - II
+POWER SYSTEM ANALYSIS

-- To provide the student the computational skills required to model and analyze large-scale power systems under normal and abnormal operating conditions. - To make the students understand the usage of efficient numerical techniques suitable for computer application which are required for planning and operation of power systems. - To provide the fundamentals of power system control and economic operation.
+- To provide the student the computational skills required to model and analyze large-scale power systems under normal and abnormal operating conditions. - To make the students understand the usage of efficient numerical techniques suitable for computer application which are required for planning and operation of power systems.